HLLC Curriculum Overview

-HLLC scholars participate in a shared interdisciplinary curriculum built upon themes related to “local citizenship in a global world.”
-The curriculum promotes critical intellectual inquiry, increases cultural competence, and explores what it means to be a responsible citizen, both locally and globally.
+HLLC Scholars participate in a shared interdisciplinary curriculum built upon themes related to “local citizenship in a global world.”
+The curriculum promotes critical intellectual inquiry, increases cultural competence, and explores what it means to be a responsible citizen locally and globally.

-The HLLC curriculum serves as a second concentration and seamlessly intersects with each scholar’s major curriculum, encouraging scholars to explore how local and global issues emerge in their various fields of study.
-The curriculum also engages HLLC scholars in existing anchor institution collaborations in Newark, allowing them draw out the local-global connections in publicly engaged scholarship and education.
-The HLLC curriculum consists of a minimum of 18 credits in HLLC designated courses (with the timing of courses subject to student’s’ major and/or status as a first year or transfer student).
+The HLLC curriculum serves as a second concentration that seamlessly intersects with each scholar’s academic curriculum.
+It encourages scholars to critically engage in how local and global issues emerge in various fields of study.
+The curriculum also engages HLLC Scholars in existing anchor institution collaborations in Newark, allowing them to draw out the local-global connections in publicly-engaged scholarship and education.
+The HLLC curriculum consists of a minimum of 18 credits in HLLC-designated courses (with the timing of courses subject to students’ major or status as a first-year or transfer student).

 HLLC Electives — Special Topics Courses